 Much like the original Xbox, the Apple TV came with commodity hardware — making it easy to mod and run Linux or something called “OS X.” It piqued my interests, but at $299, I didn’t bite.

-For reasons I won’t get into right now, I was in the market for a cheap x86 box.
+For reasons I won’t get into, I was in the market for a cheap x86 box.
 Browsing eBay for early Intel Mac Mini’s, I stumbled on this gem for $26 shipped to my door.

 The quick and dirty…